 Research Projects—If the objective of your idea is to conduct extensive research to develop guidance, a tool, a database, or best practice, you should add your idea as a RESEARCH PROJECT.
 (Your proposed research may incidentally involve a synthesis of practice, but that is not its main objective.)
 Typical budgets for research projects range from $300,000 to $600,000.

-Left to submit your research idea.
+Left to submit your problem statement.

 Synthesis Topics—If the objective of your idea is limited to a quick review of current practice, you should enter it as a SYNTHESIS TOPIC.
 The current budget for a synthesis topic is $45,000.
 It is important to demonstrate that there is sufficient information on practice to conduct a synthesis.

 Legal Studies—If the focus of your idea is on a legal or regulatory issue or challenge affecting the airport industry, you should enter it as a LEGAL STUDY.